26 things to do now if you want to file a tax return on time

-Keep receipts for tax deductible donations and medical expenses on hand — these expenses can help you get a higher tax refund.
+Keep receipts for tax-deductible charitable donations and medical expenses handy - these expenses can help you get a bigger tax refund.

 Pay attention to the new extenders

-Some of the extenders are tuition deductions of up to $ 4000, mortgage debt relief of up to $ 2 million, an increase in the lower threshold for medical expenses to 7,5%, energy-efficient loans and tax incentives for victims of natural disasters.
+Some of the extenders are tuition deductions of up to $ 4000, mortgage debt relief of up to $ 2 million, an increase in the lower threshold of medical expenses to 7,5%, energy efficient loans and tax breaks for victims of natural disasters.

 Contribute to retirement accounts to reduce taxable income

 There is still time to make contributions to some retirement accounts, and they can still be included in the 2019 declaration.

 You can deposit funds into a Traditional IRA up to the April 15, 2020 tax filing deadline to lower your taxable income for the 2019 tax year.